FuZiyang00/Assignments/exercise2/Fu_Report.md

 - sending the termination signal to each worker process, once the global matrix has been computed in its entirety.

 The workers processes receive indexes, compute the assigned rows and lastly send the processed rows. <br>
-Each MPI worker process may spawn up to two hardware threads in order to parallelize at row level the computation of the columns.
+At row level the computation of the columns can be made parallel leveraging OpenMP.

 Since different types of data are comunicated between workers and the master, it was necessary to define four different communication tags: